The specific care that’s needed for a cycas, how and when it should be repotted and watered and diseases that infect it.

 You might say that watering every 2 or 3 days is often needed.

-- Every two weeks, you can offer it some liquid fertilizer, taking great care to moisten the soil mix beforehand.
+- Every two weeks, add liquid fertilizer, but wet the soil mix beforehand.

 Starting in fall and then in winter

-Start reducing the watering because the plant water needs begin to decrease.
+Start reducing the watering: water needs begin to decrease.

 Only when the soil is dry down to the first inch or so (a couple centimeters), water to moisten the entire soil mix clump again.